YonatanRubin/LogicTrainingWheels/proof-verification/README.md

 *Note:* If you want to use this tool with .ods files, you need to have LibreOffice installed.

+### As an app

+If you're not a technical user and don't want to use the terminal to check your proofs, you can download the .exe file from the [releases](https://github.com/YonatanRubin/LogicKeyboardLayout/releases/latestlatest/download/logic_verify_file.exe) page.
+Simply download and run the executable file.

 ### From Source

-1. If you don`t have Python installed, install Python first.
+1. If you don't have Python installed, install Python first.
 2. Download the source code from this library.
 3. Run `pip install -r requirements.txt` to install the necessary packages.
 4. Run `python logic_verify_file.py` to check a file.

-### For Windows Users

-If you're not a technical user and don't want to use the terminal to check your proofs, you can download the .exe file from the releases page.
-Simply download and run the executable file.

 ## Configuration